 While this shoe certainly doesn't have the best protection, it does have an excellent balance of protection and sensitivity.
-With a stack height of 16.5mm under the heel and 12mm in the forefoot, there's not a lot between your foot and the trail.
+Featuring a heel stack height of 16.5mm and 12mm in the forefoot, there's not a lot between your foot and the trail.
 However, the React foam combined with the air pocket in the heel and the rock plate under the midfoot make it feel like there is a lot more than what the numbers say.
-This isn't our favorite shoe for rocky, technical trails with the occasional scramble, but that has more to do with traction and stability, as ithe protection is adequate for most terrain, even shorter distances on pavement.
+It isn't our favorite shoe for rocky, technical trails with the occasional scramble, but that has more to do with traction and stability, as the protection is adequate for most terrain and is even suitable for shorter distances on the pavement.

-With a somewhat low stack height and plenty of room for the forefoot to splay while remaining locked in place, this shoe feels wonderfully stable.
+This shoe feels wonderfully stable with a somewhat low stack height and plenty of room for the forefoot to splay while remaining locked in place.
 It has just enough drop to encourage forefoot striking and give that sense of forward inertia we've come to expect from the modern running shoe, without the heel feeling clunky.

 We find the Terra Kiger to be very comfortable.
 It fits true to size and has a medium width, with a little extra room in the forefoot.
 The fit reminds us of some of our favorite models from Salomon.
 The upper is a breathable perforated synthetic and feels light and airy along with the lightly padded tongue.
 The tongue has just enough padding to keep the laces from feeling too tight over the top of the foot, even when they're cranked down on a high-volume foot.

 The Nike Air Zoom Terra Kiger 7 will appeal to many different runners.
-They are lightweight, and the medium amount of drop will appeal to experienced trail runners and road runners.
+They are lightweight, and the medium amount of drop will appeal to experienced trail runners and people looking for the best running shoes for pavement.
 Folks new to hitting the trail will appreciate the cushioning and familiar feel.
-Just remember that smooth and flowy trails are their forte, as you may want something more protective for mega runs in the mountains.
+Just remember that smooth and flowy trails are their forte, and you may want something more protective for mega runs in the mountains.

 — Matt Bento